List open files.

 Items of the same selection set - command names, file descriptors, network addresses, process identifiers, user identifiers, zone names, security contexts - are joined in a single ORed set and applied before the result participates in ANDing.
 Thus, for example, specifying -email@example.com, -firstname.lastname@example.org, -a, and -ufff,ggg will select the listing of files that belong to either login ''fff'' OR ''ggg'' AND have network connections to either host aaa.bbb OR ccc.ddd.

-However, if HASSECURITY and HASNOSOCKSECURITY are both defined, anyone may list open socket files, provided they are selected with the -i option.
+However, if HASSECURITY and HASNOSOCKSECURITY are both defined, anyone can list open socket files, provided they are selected with the -i option.

-When HASSECURITY is not defined, anyone may list all open files.
+When HASSECURITY is not defined, anyone can list all open files.

 Help output, presented in response to the -h or -? option, gives the status of the HASSECURITY and HASNOSOCKSECURITY definitions.